STEVE INSKEEP, Host:

 JOHNSON: Authorities say it's not clear whether James McMillan was ever questioned in the Fuller case.
 But Pollack, who's working with the Innocence Project in D.C., thinks McMillan may well have been involved in the murder.
 He lived only steps away from the same alley where Mrs. Fuller's body was found.
 A few years later, he was convicted of assaulting and killing a woman in another D.C. alley.
 He acted alone.

-Mr. JIM TRAINUM (Washington, D.C.
-Police Detective, Retired): I interviewed him, and during my interview he's one of the few people that actually scared me.
+JIM TRAINUM: I interviewed him, and during my interview he's one of the few people that actually scared me.

 JOHNSON: That's Jim Trainum, a retired D.C. police detective.
 He says McMillan emerged as a suspect in one of his burglary cases back in those days.

-Professor BRANDON GARRETT (University of Virginia): We know that eyewitnesses can make serious mistakes now, and we know that people can falsely confess, and we know that people can plead guilty when they are innocent.
+BRANDON GARRETT: We know that eyewitnesses can make serious mistakes now, and we know that people can falsely confess, and we know that people can plead guilty when they are innocent.

 JOHNSON: Chris Turner knows the trial all those years ago still lives in a lot of people's minds.